Skip to content

 Impulse buying?
 No thanks!

 You will rarely see Prof Dr Ir Karine Van Doorsselaer make an impulse purchase.
-Before she buys anything, the teacher of Materials Science and Ecodesign in the Product Development programme (University of Antwerp) always asks herself a few questions first.
-For her, shopping is not a relaxing leisure activity, but always consciously asking questions and making choices.
-The first question is always: do I really need it?
+Before she buys anything, the expert in ecodesign (University of Antwerp) always asks herself a few questions before she buys something.
+The first question?
+Do I really need it?

-"If you think about that carefully, the answer is often no. I once read about a woman and she always asks herself that question.
-And then she waits a month.
+"If you take time to reflect on that question, the answer is often no. I was inspired by a woman I read about in an article.
+She always waits a month before buying something.
 Then, if it turns out she really needs the product, she buys it.
-But usually she forgets about it by then.
-I'm not saying people should wait a month but by sleeping on it overnight, you can counteract impulse buying.
-A good step to start consuming less."
+But usually she forgets about the product she wanted.
+I'm not saying everybody should wait a month, but by sleeping on it overnight, you can counteract impulse buying."

 "You have to look at every purchase in a broader context.
 'Do I really need it?'
 'What are the different options?'
 For example, to wash your hands, it is much better to use a bar of soap than liquid soap tapped from a disposable pump bottle.
 'Can I possibly borrow, rent or find the product second-hand?'
 'Where did it come from?'
 'In what conditions was it made?'
 'Is the product repairable?'
 'If I no longer need it: where will it go?'
 'Can I take the product back to the shop or to a recycling centre?'
-Yes, shopping that way does require some effort."
+Yes, if jou want to shop consciously, you have to make an effort."

 "You have to look at every purchase in a broader context.
 'Do I really need it?'
 'What are the different options?'"